horselord-joe-8053/ultra-arena-plus/Ultra_Arena_Main_Restful/README.md

 # Ultra Arena REST API Server

-A high-performance REST API server built with FastAPI that provides web-based access to the Ultra Arena document processing platform.
-Features comprehensive API endpoints, real-time monitoring, and scalable architecture.
+A REST API server built with Flask that provides web-based access to the Ultra Arena document processing platform.
+Features API endpoints for document processing and combo operations.

 ## 🏗️ Architecture Overview